-Have OHP and need to be tested for novel coronavirus (COVID-19?)
+Have OHP and need to be tested for COVID-19?
 It’s covered.
-Need to stay in the hospital because of COVID-19?
+Need a vaccine or to stay in the hospital because of COVID-19?
 That’s covered, too.

 Your health is important to us.
 Starting March 18, 2020, if you have OHP, you are covered.
 You are covered even if you get a letter that says your OHP is closing or you no longer qualify.

 Your OHP benefits will not be closed.

 The federal government is sending stimulus checks to help families during the COVID-19 emergency.
 It is also increasing unemployment payments.